What is WEOS?

 History: Digital "HD Radio" Broadcasting

 In 2004, WEOS was the first station outside of New York City and the Albany area to broadcast in HD Radio.
 HD Radio is a digital broadcast method that allows for HD Radio-equipped radios to hear crystal-clear sound with little or no static, pops, clicks or fades.
 Eventually it will allow us to "multicast" additional program channels on our signal.
 WEOS was an early adopter of webcasting, using Mark Cuban's Audionet, Webradio, and Broadcast America for streaming.
-WEOS has been using NPR Digital Services for its streaming, and provides mp3 and Itunes formats .
+WEOS has been using NPR Digital Services for its streaming, in a variety of formats, and is also available on many aggregation sites.
 WEOS also has archives and podcasts of its programming.

 History: The advent of WHWS 105.7FM